folio-org/folio-org.github.io/_faqs/how-to-request-github-access.md

 Specify which GitHub [Teams](https://github.com/orgs/folio-org/teams) to be allocated.

-The new developer will need to follow the email and accept the invitation.
+The new developer will need to follow the received email and accept the invitation.

 ## GitHub team access